 Unlike the Meditteranean resorts Palanga has no large hotels built on the beach.
 Instead a pine forest is hugging the dunes.
 Its paths and the Love Avenue (Meilės alėja) are ideal for strolling and cycling (cars are not permitted there and must be left further from the sea).

 Palanga became a resort in late 19th century on the initiative of count Feliksas Tiškevčius who owned vast lands around what was then a sleepy fishing village.
 Tikevičius era left many architectural gems such as the large wooden villas that once were the summer homes of the rich, each having a romantic name like Romeo, Džuljeta (Juliet) and Ramybė (Calmness).
 Arguably the prettiest one is named Anapilis (World of the dead).
 Some of the villas are better visible, but many others are away from the main streets.

 All the villas, the manor and the Basanavičiaus street are to the south of a small stream variously spelled as either Rąžė or Ronžė.
 This is what was once the Resort zone built on Tiškevičius family grounds.
 Basanavičiaus/Vytauto intersection with the Palanga's first hotel (1877) is the Resort's heart.

-The area north of Rąžė have always been the domain of the locals.
+The area north of Rąžė have traditionally been the domain of the locals.
 A tall gothic revival church tower dominates the skyline there (1907) and no building is allowed to surpass it in height.
 The surroundings of the church, however, date to the Soviet occupation era, as this area succumbed to the great fire of Palanga in 1938 that left some 1500 people homeless.

 A small park with a controversial Soviet-built monument praising the occupational army is in front of the church.
-Unlike some other Soviet propaganda statues this one have withstood calls to demolish it but has been somewhat balanced by a more modest memorial of Lithuanian partisan leader Jonas Žemaitis constructed in the same park.
+Unlike some other Soviet propaganda statues this one has withstood calls to demolish it but has been somewhat balanced by a more modest memorial of Lithuanian partisan leader Jonas Žemaitis constructed in the same park.